1991 Algerian parliamentary election

 Parliamentary elections were held in Algeria on 26 December 1991.
-They were the first multi-party parliamentary elections since independence, but the second round due to be held on 16 January 1992 was cancelled five days before by a military coup after the military expressed concerns that the Islamic Salvation Front, which was almost certain to win more than the two-thirds majority of seats required to change the constitution, would form an Islamic state.
+They were the first multi-party parliamentary elections since independence, but the second round due to be held on 16 January 1992 was cancelled five days before by a military coup after the military expressed concerns that the Islamic Salvation Front, which was almost certain to win more than the three-fourths majority of seats required to change the constitution, would form an Islamic state.
 This led to the outbreak of the Algerian Civil War.

 Of 430 seats contested, 232 were won outright with 50% or more of the first-round vote; the remaining 198 would have proceeded to a second round contested only by the two candidates with the highest number of votes.
 Voter turnout in the first-round was 59%.